ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 ## Changing the System Service Tools (SST) and Dedicated Service Tools (DST) passwords
 {: #sst-dst}

-By default, the SST and DST passwords are expired.
+By default, the SST, and DST passwords are expired.
 Complete the following tasks to get into SST, change your passwords, and configure the newly attached disk.
 Configuring a newly attached disk is required and must be done if other disks are attached.

 For more information on user ID types, see [Managing service tools user IDs](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_74/rzamh/rzamhmanageuserids.htm){: external}.
 {: note}